radiolondra/Fabric-and-or-Node-Canvas-Issues/README.md

 Maybe I'm assuming/doing  something wrong.
 Maybe node-canvas does something differently or needs something.
 I don't know.

+If anyone has some idea about this issue please let me know.

 ### Files & Usage

 #### Prerequisites
 1. Install Node.JS LTS
-2. Install node modules: express, cors, body-parser, socket.io, pm2
+2. Install node modules: express, cors, body-parser, socket.io, pm2 (to run apps)

 #### The nodejs test applications in this repo
 The repo has 2 different nodejs applications: